z-astrra/self-driven-rccar-raspberrypi/README.md

 * sonar sensor
 * raspberry pi

-The code reads sonar sensor data to determine obstacle infort of it.
+The code reads sonar sensor data to determine obstacle Infront of it.
 If it gets close to any obstacle it will steer itself away from it.
 In this example the car drive itself forward until it gets close any obstacle.
-Once it detects obstacle, it steer itself toward other direcion.
+Once it detects obstacle, it steer itself toward other direction.